 Clinical Laboratory Assistant

-Working in a clinical laboratory allows you to combine an interest in chemistry, biology, computers and medicine into one career, clinical laboratory assistant.
-If this piques your curiosity and you would like to learn more, continue reading.
+Working in a clinical laboratory allows you to combine an interest in chemistry, biology, computers and medicine.
+If this piques your curiosity, read on to explore education requirements and career options for clinical laboratory assistants.

 Inside Clinical Laboratory Assisting

 Most clinical laboratory assistants complete a 1- or 2-year program to receive a certificate or an associate degree.
 Upon graduation from one of these programs, a clinical laboratory assistant may apply for certification from a number of different credentialing bodies, like the National Credentialing Agency for Laboratory Personnel.
 Formal training and certification may make a student a more attractive candidate for a job.
 However, some clinical laboratory assistants are still trained on the job.
-The most important qualities for a clinical laboratory assistant to possess are an interest in chemistry and biology, professionalism and acute attention to detail.
+Visit the following links to find out more about degrees and other academic programs for this field.

 - Clinical Laboratory Associate Degree